duongve13112002/Sketch2Visual/README.md

-# Sketch2Visual: Deep Learning-Powered Web App for Searching
+# Sketch2Visual: Deep Learning-Powered Web App

 Welcome to Sketch2Visual, a web application that leverages deep learning to predict objects from user-drawn sketches.
 With the power of neural networks, our system can identify the sketched object and connect to the Bing Image Search API to provide visualizations in real-time.